 Step 1: Complete the Alaska Master Gardener Course.

 Step 3: While you are working on your volunteer hours, you'll need to keep track of the date, location, what you did, number of hours you spent doing it, and the number of people you reached.
 You will need this information to complete step 4.

 Step 5: Next, you will recieve a patch in the mail and you will officially be an Alaska Master Gardener!
 Congratulations!

-Here are some ways you may want to fulfill your volunteer service:
+Here are some ways to fulfill your volunteer service:

 - Work on a gardening project locally in your community

 - Start a 4-H Garden Club or help start a School Garden

 - Assist non profits with gardening projects